acarribasplatag/GUI2/README.txt

 *** create a new app ***
 "python manage.py startapp polls" creates a new app

-*** run code from virtual enviornment *** source venv/bin/activate - runs from virtual environment (server uses this environment) here you can install stuff that the server will need

-*** Install new requirements ***
+*** Install new dependancies ***
+sudo pip install -r requirements.txt - installs required dependancies needed

-source venv/bin/activate (switch to virtual enviornment) sudo pip install (new package) - this is how you would install new packages to use on the site. sudo pip freeze > requirements.txt - this outputs all the dependancies to requirements.txt (should only be done from virtual enviornment) sudo pip install -r requirements.txt - installs required dependancies needed
+*** Add new packages to the site *** source venv/bin/activate (switch to virtual enviornment, the server runs off this enviornment) sudo pip install (new package) - this is how you would install new packages to use on the site. sudo pip freeze > requirements.txt - this outputs all the dependancies to requirements.txt so other developers can quickly install them\

+*** How to use github ***
+(get new code)
+git fetch upstream
+git merge upstream/master

+(put your updated code on YOUR github) git add --all git commit -m "message telling what you did" git push origin/master (master is the branch) ("git branch" tells what branch you are on)

+(create a pull request, this will move your updated code from your github to upstream (bobbys github)) you need to go to your github account on www.github.com and click the pull request button.